 - Limited color selection

 OneTigris is a renowned manufacturer in the world of overlanding equipment.
-And this particular hammock underquilt is another example of excellent quality and craftsmanship.
+And this particular hammock under quilt is another example of excellent quality and craftsmanship.

 Weighing 26 ounces, we could argue that it qualifies as being lightweight.
 So, it is easy to carry around and you won’t even feel it in your bag.

 All in all, though, this is one of the best hammock underquilts if you’re on a budget.
-At the same time, if you don’t go on overlanding adventures on a regular basis, then you might not want to spend a small fortune on equipment.

 As noted by other users, if you are an occasional camper, you’ll get a lot of use out of this hammock underquilt.

-- It features efficient water repellant coating
+- It features efficient water repellent coating

 - It has a fair price

-- t is suitable for 3 seasons
+- It is suitable for 3 seasons

 - It is lightweight